Japan aims to continue incredible RWC journey into last 8

 Not only would victory in Cardiff be his first in five matches against the Irish, it would mean avoiding defending champion New Zealand in the quarterfinals.

-Six Nations champion Ireland seemed to go backwards last Sunday when grinding out a 16-9 win against Italy.
+Six Nations champion Ireland seemed to go backwards last weekend when grinding out a 16-9 win against Italy.

-"My players are desperate to play in this match," France coach Philippe Saint-Andre said Friday.
+"My players are desperate to play in this match," France coach Philippe Saint-Andre says.
 "They've had it in mind for a very long time."

 Japan has already proved a point at the Rugby World Cup.
 The United States has yet to notch one in the pool standings.

-Having beaten South Africa and Samoa, the Brave Blossoms have a shot at the quarterfinals, providing Samoa beats Scotland on Saturday.
+Having beaten South Africa and Samoa, the Brave Blossoms put themselves in contention for their first quarterfinal, until Scotland outlasted Samoa on Saturday.

 The Eagles are coming off a 64-0 loss to South Africa, the biggest margin of the tournament, but have an almost entirely new starting XV.

-"We realize the U.S. rested their best team on Wednesday and just announced their strongest side will play against us, which is exactly what we want," Japan coach Eddie Jones said.
+"We realize the U.S. rested their best team on Wednesday and just announced their strongest side will play against us, which is exactly what we want," Japan coach Eddie Jones says.